Streetwear Trio Is DA’W.O.R.L.D.”

 Tariq "Riq" Bolden, Rock, and Bizzy in front of Whalley Ave's DA'W.O.R.L.D.

-Bizzy, 22, a triplet with Riq and their sister, agreed.
+Bizzy, 22, a triplet with Riq and a sister, agreed.
 There will be some customers that maybe had a bad day, and then they come in here, and they tell us what’s going on with them, and as they’re leaving, they’re like I feel better now.’
 Retail therapy for real.”

 We are in the business to make money for sure, but everything is not about a profit,” Rock said.